schwaben-github/schwaben-github/README.md

 ### Welcome!
 I'm network administrator in an international telecom company.
 Routers are my professional world and I'm Cisco CCNA / CCNP and Juniper JNCIA educated.

-And I’m a beginner in programming too.
+I’m a beginner in programming too.
 I did already some front-end, some Python (incl.
-Data-Analytics and ML), learned some SQL, Docker, DevOps, Data-Analytics and visualization (Power BI) and LLM Prompting.
+Data-Analytics and ML), learned some SQL / PostgreSQL, Docker, DevOps, Data-Analytics and visualization (Power BI) and LLM Prompting.

+Right now I'm learning OOP with C#

 <br/>